-The results of our tests indicated that, in all significant respects, the District has properly accounted for the expenditures held in the General Obligation Bond Fund (Proposition Z) and that such expenditures were made for authorized Bond projects.
+The results of our tests indicated that, in all material respects, Southwestern Community College District has properly accounted for the expenditures held in the General Obligation Bond Fund (Proposition Z) and that such expenditures were made for authorized Bond projects.
 Further, it was noted that funds held in the General Obligation Bond Fund (Proposition Z) and expended by the District were used for salaries only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.